humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ```

-Another way of thinking of the **-f** option is that it allows us to
+Another way of thinking of the <span class="option">f</span> option is that it allows us to
 define equivalences.
 Consider, for example, the task of counting all of
 the notes in a `**kern` melody that belong to a particular whole-tone
 pitch set.
 Let\'s create two files, one called `whole1` and the other